dragonfly-science/dragonfly-website/content/work/INZ-case-study/content.md

 ---
-title: Operational data analysis
+title: Predicting which visa applications to fast-track
-short-title: Operational analysis
+short-title: Predicting which visa applications to fast-track
 banner-image: /work/INZ-case-study/prediction-service.png
 quote: We worked out the cost saving from this project ... it was significant.
 quote-attribution: Steve Cantlon, Principal Business Adviser, Immigration New Zealand
 logo: /work/INZ-case-study/inz-logo.png
-summary: A prediction service for faster visitor visa processing.
+summary: can speed up the process and save staff time and money
 tags: systems
 ---

-We built a prediction service for Immigration New Zealand, to allocate applications to fast track and review track streams, based on previous decisions.
-Appropriate handling of applications brings faster and more reliable decision making.
+We built a prediction service to allocate visa applications to fast track and review track streams, based on previous decisions.
+Handling applications appropriately brings faster and more reliable decision making.
 <!--more-->

 ### Demand for visas increasing